sodadata/docs/soda/new-documentation.md

 <br />

+#### August 23, 2023
+* Updated documentation for [custom sampler]({% link soda-library/programmatic.md %}#configure-a-failed-row-sampler) for failed rows collection.
+* Update agreement documentation to reflect the [change in behaviour]({% link soda-cloud/agreements.md %}#3-identify-stakeholders) where scans do not run until stakeholders have approved of the agreement.

 #### August 21, 2023
 * Removed "What the Action does" section from [Integrate Soda with a GitHub Workflow]({% link soda/integrate-github.md %}).